viniciusbalbino09/Projeto_impacta/README.md

 Clique em Cadastrar.

-Verifique no MySQL:
+Verifique no MySQL Workbench:

 USE cadastro;
-SELECT * FROM clientes; -- ou equipamentos
+SELECT * FROM clientes;        -- ou
+SELECT * FROM equipamentos;

+⚠️ Importante: configure a senha do MySQL no arquivo server.js.

+---